vuw-research-computing/raapoi-docs/docs/accessing_the_cluster.md

 ### File transfer with cloud tools

-If you are using cloud storage such as AWS, DropBox, Cloudstor please look at the examples we have in [Connecting to Cloud Providers](external/cloud_providers.md)
+If you are using cloud storage such as AWS, DropBox, Cloudstor, GLOBUS please look at the examples we have in [Connecting to Cloud Providers](external/cloud_providers.md)